Fact Sheet 32:

 What if the bank doesn’t believe I’ve been a victim?

-Gifts cards.
 A gift card is generally identified by a specific number or code and not with an individual name.
 Thus, most gift cards can be used by any person in possession of the card.
-Therefore, if a gift card is lost or stolen, its value may be lost.
+If a gift card is lost or stolen, its value may be lost.
+Therefore, you should treat the gift card like cash.
 Some gift cards can be registered by the owner, providing a mechanism for reporting lost or stolen cards.

 Federal law provides important consumer protections that apply to gift cards sold on or after August 22, 2010.
 These rules apply to both store gift cards, which can be used only at a particular store or group of stores (such as a book store or clothing retailer, also known as "closed-loop cards") and bank-issued gift cards (such as those with a MasterCard, Visa, American Express, or Discover logo, also known as "open-loop cards").
 The law provides the following protections: